Evgheni-Cernev/ChatMicroserviceProject/README.md

 3. Interface for the friends list, adding friends, and messaging.
 4. Responsive design for various devices and screen resolutions.
 5. Integration with backend services.

-## Project Status
-For the most current information on the project's development and to view the code, please visit the project's GitHub page at [ChatMicroserviceProject](https://github.com/Evgheni-Cernev/ChatMicroserviceProject).

-For a detailed overview of completed and upcoming features, please refer to the [FEATURES.md]([https://github.com/Evgheni-Cernev/ChatMicroserviceProject](https://github.com/Evgheni-Cernev/ChatMicroserviceProject/blob/main/FEATURES.md))  file within the repository.